 The reduction means that, in addition to recording the CO2 emission sources under our direct control, we have also managed to effectively reduce our carbon footprint.

-Our carbon footprint is verified by an external and independent entity for levels 1 and 2, which reinforces the credibility of our declared emission levels.
+Our carbon footprint is verified by an external and independent entity, which reinforces the credibility of our declared emission levels.

 Environmental, occupational safety and health policy

 AERODOM, concessionaire of the Dominican State for the administration, operation, maintenance, economic exploitation, renovation, and expansion of the concessioned airports, provides all its employees with a safe work area through risk control and sustainable management of natural resources ensuring the continuous improvement of the Environmental Management and Occupational Safety System.

 1. Provide a healthy and safe workspace, throughout the identification, control, and communication of risks to achieve the goal of ZERO ACCIDENTS.

 2. Prevent environmental pollution and join the fight against climate change, implementing programs that minimize Greenhouse Gas emissions by managing our energy, water and waste generation.